Crown Prince Meets Ceos, Founders Of Global Tech Companies, Organisations

 Date

-Crown Prince Al Hussein highlighted Jordan's efforts in implementing economic and public sector modernization to bolster economic growth and digital transformation, as well as build digital capacities in various fields, especially artificial intelligence.
+Crown Prince Hussein highlighted Jordan's efforts in implementing economic and public sector modernisation to bolster economic growth and digital transformation, as well as build digital capacities in various fields, especially artificial intelligence, according to a Royal Court statement.

-Discussions at the meetings covered strengthening cooperation and opening new avenues for investment and collaboration in future technology projects in the fields of artificial intelligence, data, and cybersecurity.
+Discussions at the meetings covered strengthening cooperation and opening new avenues for investment and collaboration in future technology projects in the fields of artificial intelligence, data, and cybersecurity, the statement said.

-Minister of Investment Mothanna Gharaibeh and Director of the Office of the Crown Prince Zaid Baqain attended the meeting.

 Legal Disclaimer: